- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 Exceptions to Policies and Guidelines

-If you hire a UCM student please report this hire to the Center for Career & Professional Advancement by contacting the Employer Relations Team:
+If you hire a UC Merced student please report this hire to the Student Career Center by contacting our Employer Services Manager: